 Why is moisture in oil a problem?

-Moisture can reduce lubrication effectiveness, promote corrosion, and accelerate oil degradation.
+Moisture reduces lubrication efficiency, promotes corrosion, and accelerates oil degradation.

-No, they are used in a wide range of applications, from small hydraulic systems to large industrial plants.
+No, they are used in both small and large systems, including hydraulic setups and industrial plants.

 How often should oil be filtered?